stanbsky/cleo-hackathon/readme.md

 -   cleo2 - this is where our submitted product is, the idea we pivoted to
 -   backend - the original backend folder of the original idea
 -   frontend - the original frontend folder of the original idea
--   custom_data - custom data generated via numpy and pandas
+-   dataset - smartly generated dataset using statistical data to make it realistic using nodeJs
--   dataset - even more data we generated for our dataset via nodeJs
+-   custom_data - even more custom data generated via numpy and pandas
 -   plaid_data - Plaid API data, scraping scripts, jupyter notebooks analysing it
 -   ui - initial ui for the prediction model